poelstra/ts-promise/README.md

   they're not a `Thenable`).
 If any of the input promises leads to a rejection, the output promise is rejected with the reason of the first rejected promise.
   See ES6 Promise spec for details.
+- `static defer<X>(): Deferred<X>`
+  Return an object containing a promise and its corresponding resolve and reject functions.
+Note: most users will typically want to use the Promise constructor instead, as e.g. thrown errors will then automatically lead to a rejected promise.
 - `static setLongTraces(enable: boolean): void`
   Enable or disable long stack trace support.
 See Example in README.
 Can be enabled and disabled at runtime, and 'traced' and 'untraced' promises can be